 December 1, 2014: Revised text as 4K/UHD TVs are now available everywhere

 Most people who have seen 4K to this point see it at stores that have dedicated displays for it, and not at home.
-Many times these are setup to only allow you to be so far away from the screen, which makes 4K look great, as it really does look amazing from 3′ away.
-They also use special content to show off 4K, as the only 4K sources right now are Netflix and custom sources from Sony and Samsung.
-Since Netflix is unreliable for a showroom floor and most companies don’t want to use a media player from a different company, you see custom demo loops that are nothing like what you will see at home.
+Many times these are setup to only allow you to be so far away from the screen, which makes 4K look great, as it really does look amazing from 3' away.
+They also use special content to show off 4K, as the main 4K sources right now are streaming services like Netflix or Amazon and custom sources from Sony and Samsung.
+Since Netflix is unreliable for a showroom floor and most companies don't want to use a media player from a different company, you see custom demo loops that are nothing like what you will see at home.

 There is a chart from Carlton Bale available that shows when you might be able to see the difference with 4K compared to 1080p or 720p, but I decided to make my own 4K calculator that gives you just a little more detail.
 Using this you can enter your screen size, your distance from the screen, and your vision to generate some numbers for you.
 The information this will provide you is:

 - The Pixels Per Inch for 480p, 1080p, and 4K signals based on the screen size.